LuigiSigillo/NextRoom/Documents/Design/Design.md

-- The updated documents need to reflect the work done since the 1st delivery.
-- The updated documents need to take into account the comments made during the 1st delivery (clearly only those comments that you decided to implement).
-- The updated versions of the documents should not explain the difference between the previous version and the new version.
-Instead, they need to provide the current position of the project.
-- The updated versions of the documents should provide a link to the previous version of the documents (history) so that anyone interested can still check the previous versions.

 # Design document
 ## Our idea

-Our idea is to build a web application that runs on your smartphone.
-During a tour in the Sapienza "Museo dell'Arte Classica", it can suggest the next section you could visit based on the time you have spent in the previous sections.
+In these days we are facing the problem of reopening activities after the lockdown.
+Our idea is to build a web application for a smartmuseum that runs on your smartphone.
+It will help to control the flow of people incoming in the museum without imposing some strict restrictions on the number of people that can visit the museum at once.
+During a tour in the Sapienza "Museo dell'Arte Classica", it can suggest the next section you could visit based on the time you have spent in the previous sections and on the number of people that is currently in each section.
 A user could run the web application during the whole duration of the museum tour, so that the smartphone starts collecting data, in an anonymous way, to make the best suggestion for every user.
 The suggestion will be sent every time a user is leaving a section.

 ## User Personas